EndritHay/ElevatorControlSystem/src/assets/sounds/README.md

 # Audio Assets

-This directory contains sound effects for the elevator system.
+This directory contains documentation for sound effects in the elevator system.

-## Adding the arrival sound
+## Arrival Sound

-To add an arrival "ding" sound:
+An arrival "ding" sound is configured to play when elevators arrive at floors.

-1. Place a short audio file (5-10 KB recommended) named `arrival.mp3` or `arrival.wav` in this directory
+**Location:** The audio file is served from `public/sounds/arrival.mp3`

-2. The sound will play when an elevator arrives at a floor and opens its doors
+**Usage:** The sound automatically plays when an elevator arrives at a floor and opens its doors.

 ## Recommended specifications